Saphly/everything-bookmark/README.md

 I have encountered several issues along the way, some of which are not resolved as of writing this.
 Click [Here](IssuesLog.md) for the log of issues encountered.

+There are a few features that I would like to add in the future:
+- have the update function take in the bookmark id and the fields that we would like to update instead of sending the whole chunk bookmark fields that were defined as required in the Bookmark model.
+- have a meaningful request response for the Delete function as opposed to having just the status code.
+- unit tests in addition to the integration tests.
+- Restructure the data model to have separate models for different categories of bookmark